stcorp/muninn/test/README.rst

 $ docker run -d -p 12345:8080 -e SWIFT_USERNAME=test:tester -e SWIFT_KEY=testing --name muninn-test-swift fnndsc/docker-swift-onlyone

 Create a conda environment for muninn and dependencies (requires mininconda/anaconda to be installed):
-$ conda create -f environment.yml
+$ conda env create -f environment.yml
 $ conda activate muninn-test

 Update the path to mod_spatialite in the test.cfg file to point to the version in the conda environment